codurance/academy-september-2021/README.md

 ### Accessing SkillSet

 The production environment is hosted on this domain.
 User data is retained.
-USE THIS ONE AS A USER.
+USE THIS HYPERLINK AS A USER.

 > https://skillset.codurance.io/

 The staging environment is hosted on this domain.
 User data is wiped and seeded on codebase changes.
-USE THIS ONE AS A DEVELOPER.
+USE THIS HYPERLINK AS A DEVELOPER.

 > https://skillset-staging.codurance.io/